LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/edgeualplugin/index.rst

      Navigating and selecting plugin library file

 4. Now the plugin should be already loaded.
-If it’s not, highlight the plugins name in Plugin Manager and press :guilabel:`Load Selected` button.
+If it's not, highlight the plugins name in Plugin Manager and press :guilabel:`Load Selected` button.
 Optionally by checking the :guilabel:`Auto Load` option the plugin will be automatically loaded whenever the